County Fair Guide

 Est. 1845June

 The Marion County Fair bridges June and July, running from late June through the Fourth of July week.
-Dating to 1845, it is one of Ohio's oldest and most enduring agricultural fair traditions.
+Founded in 1845, it stands as one of Ohio's most enduring agricultural fair traditions.
 It has been a summer institution in north-central Ohio since 1845, with harness racing as a signature attraction.

 Explore More